w3f/Grants-Program/applications/zk-rollups.md

 ## Development Roadmap :nut_and_bolt:

 ### Summary
-We plan to provide a `ZK Rollup` pallet that allows Substrate-based blockchain to execute `ZK Rollup` on evm environment.
+We plan to provide a `ZK Rollup` pallet that allows Substrate-based blockchain to execute `ZK Rollup` on its evm environment.

 ### Overview
 * **Total Estimated Duration:** 4 months
 * **Full-time equivalent (FTE):**  1 FTE
-* **Total Costs:** 2.07
+* **Total Costs:** 2.1

 ### Milestone 1
 #### Implement ZK Rollup Contracts And Sidechain Application
 * **Estimated Duration:** 2.25 months
 * **FTE:**  1
-* **Costs:** 0.40 BTC
+* **Costs:** 0.43 BTC

-First step will be to implement ZK Rollup contracts with [`Zinc`](https://github.com/matter-labs/zinc) framework enables us to build ZK Rollup smart contracts easily.
-We'll prepare the mock contracts and operator application on ropsten network as test environment.
-We'll also implement sidechain application that includes user client, operator and prover api.
+Our first step is to implement ZK Rollup contracts with [`Zinc`](https://github.com/matter-labs/zinc) framework which enables us to build ZK Rollup smart contracts easily.
+We'll prepare the mock contracts and operator application on ropsten network as a test.
+We'll also implement a sidechain application that includes user client, operator and prover api.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |